-We also have developed several key metrics that we would like to accomplish by the end of the Spring 2025 semester.
-We first want to finish updating documentation from the previous team and complete any new documentation that we create.
+For the Spring 2025 semester, since we weren't able to get our project ready for a beta test, we changed our metric to create an alpha test before the end of the semester.
+This alpha test would involve the first nine homeworks, which are fully randomized and autograded, to be tested by Dr. Rover and her TAs.
+Even though this isn't a beta test, we are still able to get some feedback on our project that we can either implement or give to next year's team.
+Our next metric is to finish updating documentation from the previous team and complete any new documentation for functionalities that we used or created.
 This is important for professors that will use our application, as well as any future teams that continue expanding on our project.
 We also want to have full canvas integration incorporated into PrairieLearn, where grades assigned from homeworks in our application will be synced with Canvas.

-3.4 PROJECT TIMELINE/SCHEDULE
+3.4 Project Timeline/Schedule